Pompeo says China’s policies on Muslims amount to ‘genocide’

 China has imprisoned more than 1 million people, including Uighurs and other mostly Muslim ethnic groups, in a vast network of concentration camps, according to U.S. officials and human rights groups.
 People have been subjected to torture, sterilization and political indoctrination in addition to forced labor as part of an assimilation campaign in a region whose inhabitants are ethnically and culturally distinct from the Han Chinese majority.

+The Associated Press wrote about widespread forced birth control among the Uighurs last year, including mass sterilization.

-China has denied all the charges, but Uighur forced labor has been linked by reporting from The Associated Press to various products imported to the U.S., including clothing and electronic goods such as cameras and computer monitors.
+China has denied all the charges, but Uighur forced labor has been linked by reporting from the AP to various products imported to the U.S., including clothing and electronic goods such as cameras and computer monitors.
 China says its policies in Xinjiang aim only to promote economic and social development in the region and stamp out radicalism.
 It also rejects criticism of what it considers its internal affairs.

+The “genocide” designation is a rare step for the U.S. government, which did not apply it to the 1994 mass killings in Rwanda until much later.

+Former Secretary of State Colin Powell designated the situation in Sudan’s western Darfur region a genocide in 2004.
+Former Secretary of State John Kerry applied the term to the Islamic State’s repression and massacres of Yazidis and other ethnic and religious minorities in Syria and Iraq in 2016, but he couched it by saying it was a legal determination only that did not mandate action by the U.S. government.

 Ben Fox contributed.